stfalcon-studio/swipeable-button/README.md

 customSwipeButton.checkedIcon = ContextCompat.getDrawable(this, R.drawable.ic_done_black)
 customSwipeButton.uncheckedIcon = ContextCompat.getDrawable(this, R.drawable.ic_pause_black)
 ```
-If you want programmatically change state of button with animation you should to use method `setSwipeButtonState`.
+If you want to change the state programmatically with animation you should use `setSwipeButtonState` method.
 ```
 animateBtn.setOnClickListener {
-   customSwipeButton.setSwipeButtonState(!customSwipeButton.isChecked)
+   swipeButton.setSwipeButtonState(!customSwipeButton.isChecked)
 }
 ```
-If you want to get event from swipe button you need add the next listeners:
+If you want to get event from swipable-button you need to add next listeners:
  - `onSwipedListener`
  - `onSwipedOnListener`
  - `onSwipedOffListener`

-Let's look small sample:
+Let's take look a small sample:
 ```
-customSwipeButton.onSwipedListener = {
-   Log.d(TAG, "onSwiped")
-}
 customSwipeButton.onSwipedOnListener = {
    Log.d(TAG, "onSwipedOn")
 }